Boards and Processor modules

 The following are boards and solutions with 1 MBytes flash memory chips.

-The neo board is a very specific adapter to run a neopixel stripe, wheel or array using a ESP8266 ESP-01 board.
+The neo board is a very specific adapter to drive a Neopixel based stripe, wheel or array using a ESP-01 board.
+The ESP-01 boards are available with ESP8266 and ESP32-C3 chips.

-The ESP-01 with DHT22 board is a very specific adapter to run a DHT22 sensor using a ESP8266 ESP-01 board.
+This little board is a very specific adapter that has a DHT22 sensor and power regulator for a ESP-01 module.

 ESP8285 based boards